Avibase

 Avibase is an online taxonomic database that organizes bird taxonomic and distribution data globally.
-At its core, the database relies on the notion of taxonomic concepts. rather than taxonomic names (see also for the rationale of using taxonomic concepts).
+The database relies on the notion of taxonomic concepts rather than taxonomic names.
 Avibase incorporates and organizes taxonomic data from the main avian taxonomic publishers (The Clements Checklist of Birds of the World, Handbook of the Birds of the World, BirdLife International, IOC Checklist and the Howard and Moore Complete Checklist of the Birds of the World) and other regional sources (e.g. all editions of the American Ornithological Society Checklist of North American Birds since 1886).
 Taxonomic concepts in over 230 different taxonomic sources have been mapped and cross-referenced to Avibase concepts.

-The website also offers checklists for more than 20,000 geographic regions of the world, species pages with taxonomic information and synonyms, and tools for observers to maintain their own sightings and obtain reports (e.g. map showing countries or eBird hotspots with the number of target species that are missing from one of their life list).
+The website also offers checklists for more than 20,000 geographic regions of the world, species pages with taxonomic information and synonyms, and tools for observers to maintain their own sightings and obtain reports, such as a map showing countries or eBird hotspots with target species.